 After the surface is completely smooth, you can use either a hand held router, or a table router to shape the edges of the butcher block.
 This will prove a nice and polished look to the piece that will make it look professional and neat.
 The last step is to use a light coat of butcher wax on the surface.
 This will seal the wood and give it a bright and healthy glow that will last for months.
 You should repeat this step every three months or so, or if used often, every month.

-An outdoor butcher block will provide a clean working surface while cooking in your backyard, and continue to look beautiful for many seasons to come.
+An outdoor butcher’s block will provide a clean working surface while cooking in your backyard.
+Pair it with a composite hardwood deck and you’ll have a beautiful barbeque space for many seasons to come.